AJP Designs a Giant LED Display,

 HIGH DEFINITION DISPLAYS

-AJP is currently engaged with TAF in LSU’s $4 million IPTV system upgrade that will be phased over the next year.
-The project involves the integration of 1,017 high definition displays at the Maravich Center, Alex Box Stadium and Tiger Stadium.
-Installed at concession stands, concourse areas, premium seating areas and back of house, the HD displays will allow LSU to feed custom content and event footage throughout the three venues.
-The system will be run from the central control room located in the LSU Athletic Administration Building.
+AJP worked with TAF and LSU on a phased $4 million IPTV system upgrade.
+The project involved the integration of 1,017 high definition displays at the Maravich Center, Alex Box Stadium and Tiger Stadium.
+Installed at concession stands, concourse areas, premium seating areas and back of house, the HD displays allow LSU to feed custom content and event footage throughout the three venues.
+The system is run from the central control room located in the LSU Athletic Administration Building.
 The Samsung/Vitec solution integrated by Panasonic/ProMedia will allow LSU Athletics to expand to other campus facilities as desired for years to come.

 “LSU athletics and the Tiger Athletic Foundation are fully invested in providing the best in-game experience possible for our fans while giving our student-athletes every advantage possible to have success.
 This new videoboard goes a long way to helping accomplish both of those goals.”

 Joe Alleva, LSU Vice Chancellor and Director of Athletics